ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 `FileLogger`and `ListLogger` are two implementations--one writes to a file, the other stores messages in a Python list.
 Notice that neither`FileLogger`nor`ListLogger`subclasses`Logger`; they don't need to.
 They implicitly satisfy the protocol by having the correct`log`method.
-This design is very flexible: you can add new logger classes later (say, a`DatabaseLogger`that writes to a database, or reuse Python's built-in`logging.Logger`by writing an adapter that has a`log`method) without changing the code that uses the logger.
+This design is very flexible: you can add new logger classes later (say, a`DatabaseLogger`that writes to a database, or reuse Python's built-in`logging.Logger`by writing an adapter with a`log`method) without changing the code that uses the logger.
 During testing, as shown, we can use`ListLogger`to capture logs and make assertions on them.
 The static type checker will ensure that any object we pass as a`logger`to`run_process`has a`log(str)`method.
 In a nominal type system, you might have to define an abstract base class`Logger\` and make every logger inherit it.